 “I have been left £20,000 and don’t know where to invest it.
 I want to safeguard my children’s future with a U.K. investment with minimal risk but with growth potential”.
 This is a common question clients ask daily at The Pure Gold Company, understandably given the many different investments that are now available.

 Last week we spoke to 35-year-old English teacher Marie who had received an inheritance from her aunt of £20,000.
 She wanted to safeguard the future of her two daughters and was considering various investment options including bank deposit, bonds, equities, cryptocurrencies and gold.
-We look at all the options we discussed and why gold trumps them all.
+We look at the options on what to invest 20k in UK and why gold trumps them all.

-The status quo – cash in the bank
+Best place to Put 20K- The status quo – cash in the bank?

 People with savings rather than debt hope the Bank of England will continue to hike interest rates (after its latest iteration to 0.75% in August) following years of record low rates.

 This would give Marie the opportunity to see a modest return on her deposits and as she is new to investing, would mean she didn’t have to actively navigate the increasingly complex investment landscape for a suitable product.